The best places to view sakura in Hokkaido.

 Matsumae Park surrounds the only castle in Hokkaido and sports over 10,000 cherry trees with no less than 250 varieties.
 Every year from late April to mid-May, the Matsumae Sakura Festival takes place around the castle and visitors can enjoy light projections, local delicacies, and cultural performances, while picnicking under the blossoms.

-Makomanai Park has a lot to offer visitors—peaceful walking courses, stadiums from the 1972 Winter Olympics in Sapporo, and around 13,000 cherry trees all blooming spectacularly in spring.
-Sapporo’s prime picnic spot also has a salmon museum, what else could you ask for?
+Makomanai Park has a lot to offer visitors—peaceful walking courses, stadiums from the 1972 Winter Olympics in Sapporo and around 13,000 cherry trees all blooming spectacularly in spring.
+Sapporo’s prime picnic spot also has a salmon museum.

 Located next to Sapporo’s Asahiyama Zoo, this park is famous for its sweeping vista of untouched Hokkaido landscape.
-There is also the small matter of over 2,000 Yezo mountain cherry trees making the scenery extra special every spring.
+There are also over 2,000 Yezo mountain cherry trees making the scenery extra special every spring.

 Around 1,000 cherry trees bloom here, turning the entirety of Asahigaoka Park pink.
 Entry is free and picnickers are welcome.
 They even illuminate the cherry trees at night to give the park a more magical feel.
-As a bonus, there’s a bunch of cute animals to observe and pet, including baby rabbits and guinea pigs.
+There is also a small petting zoo, including baby rabbits and guinea pigs.

-Nothing screams Japan more than sakura and onsen (hot springs), and in Noboribetsu you’ll get them both.
+Do you love sakura and onsen (hot springs)?
+In Noboribetsu you’ll get them both.
 The town’s main road is lined with cherry trees that create a near endless tunnel of blossoms for you to drive or walk through as you head into town.
 Everyone knows, cherry blossom viewing is such hard work, so you’ll definitely need to relax in the area’s hot springs afterward.

 Sitting at the base of Mt.
 Hakodate with views of the sea, Hakodate Park is a relaxing place to spend your time.
 Every spring the park’s 400 or so cherry trees are lit up with hanging lanterns so you can enjoy the festive mood into the night.
 Unlike Goryokaku Park across the city, Hakodate Park is more popular with locals and families than tourists and offers a glimpse into the true hanami experience.